Apurva0109/nd00333-capstone/starter_file/README.md

 Attrition_Flag - Has the customer close the account? (binary: “1”, means “Yes”, “0” means “No”)

 ### Task
-In this project, we will build prediction model using Hyperdrive and AutoML that will classify if a customer is going to churn or not.
+In this project, we will build a prediction model using Hyperdrive and AutoML that will classify if a customer is going to churn or not.

 ### Access
-Data set was downloaded as a csv and uploaded on the GitHub and then registered it in the workspace.
+The dataset was downloaded as a CSV and uploaded on GitHub and then registered in the workspace.
 Dataset can be accessed using **Dataset_get_by_name(ws,dataset_name)**

 ![](hyperdrive_model/hyperdrive_experiment_screenshots/Registered_dataset.PNG)